ashishkushwaha/ashishkushwaha.github.io/README.md

 Single Page Website (showcasing my skills & work exp) based on several open source CSS/JavaScript frameworks.
 Feel free to use the files for creating your own personal site.

-Following Frameworks were used in creating:
+Following Frameworks were used in creating this website:

 * [jQuery](https://jquery.com/)
 * [MaterializeCSS](http://materializecss.com/)